Chondrostereum purpureum

-Silver leaf is a fungal disease of trees caused by the fungus plant pathogen Chondrostereum purpureum.
+Chondrostereum purpureum is a fungal plant pathogen which causes silver leaf disease of trees.
 It attacks most species of the rose family Rosaceae, particularly the genus Prunus.
 The disease is progressive and often fatal.
 The common name is taken from the progressive silvering of leaves on affected branches.
 It is spread by airborne spores landing on freshly exposed sapwood.
 For this reason cherries and plums are pruned in summer, when spores are least likely to be present and when disease is visible.
-Silver Leaf can also happen on poming fruits like apples and pears.
-Plums are especially vulnerable.
+Silver leaf can also occur on poming fruits like apples and pears; plums are especially vulnerable.

+Taxonomy

 In the past the name Stereum purpureum Pers. was widely used for this fungus, but according to modern taxonomy it is only distantly related to Stereum, actually belonging to order Agaricales whereas Stereum is in order Russulales.

-Characteristics
+Description

-It is a pathogen of various deciduous trees including species of Acer, Aesculus, Alnus, Betula, Crataegus, Fagus, Larix, Malus, Ostrya, Picea, Populus, Prunus, Salix, and Sorbus.
+It is a pathogen of various, mostly deciduous trees including species of Acer, Aesculus, Alnus, Betula, Crataegus, Fagus, Larix, Malus, Ostrya, Picea, Populus, Prunus, Salix, and Sorbus.

 After starting as just a crust on the wood, the fruiting structure develops undulating intergrowing brackets up to about 3 cm broad, which have a tough rubbery texture.
 The edges and fertile lower surfaces show a fairly vivid violet colour while the fungus is growing, and the upper surfaces have a grey aspect (sometimes with zonation and usually a lighter edge) and are covered with whitish hairs.
 After a week or two the fructification dries out, becomes brittle, and turns a drab brown or beige.
 Infected wood can be recognized because it is stained a darker tint.

-The spores are rounded cylinders approximately 5–8 µm x 3–4 µm in size.
+The spores are rounded cylinders approximately 5–8 μm x 3–4 μm in size.
 The hyphal structure is monomitic with clamp connections.

 It is often found on old stumps and dead wood, but can also be a serious parasite of living trees.
 As well as plum trees it attacks many other broad-leafed species (other Prunus, apple, pear, willow, poplar, maple, hornbeam, plane, oak, elm, lilac, and many others).
-Occasionally it also infects conifers (fir, spruce, Thuja, ...).
+Occasionally it also infects conifers (e.g. fir, spruce, and Thuja).
 Geographically it is roughly just as widespread as its hosts; it is common in woods, orchards and tree plantations in temperate climates.